Do you run promotions in your salon?

 In Salon POS Material and Collaterals

-You can also promote your offer on POS signs, service menu, brochures and leaflets in your salon.
-Naturally, these marketing tools will not help you convert many new clients but area greate touch points to use in order to trade up existing clients to buying more from you.
+You can also promote your offer on POS signs, service menus, brochures, and leaflets in your salon.
+Naturally, these marketing tools will not help you convert many new clients but are great touch points to use in order to trade up existing clients to buy more from you.

 If you want to attract new clients you can place a sign in your window or in a “street talker” outside your salon.
 Having your offer visible to people walking past your salon can be very effective.
 It doesn’t cost you anything (you’re already paying for the rent) and reaches a very relevant audience in your area.